 We worked with the Economic and Social Research Council to synthesise and index the key findings from around fifty short studies that had been commissioned to address topics of strategic interest to its longitudinal studies investments.

 ESRC Longitudinal Studies Review 2017

-The ESRC Longitudinal Studies Review 2017 is exploring the current and future scientific and policy-relevant need for longitudinal research resources.
-The review is being undertaken by a small, independent, international panel, chaired by Professor Pamela Davis-Kean, University of Michigan and will report to ESRC Council early in 2018.
+The ESRC Longitudinal Studies Review 2017 explored the current and future scientific and policy-relevant need for longitudinal research resources.
+The review was undertaken by a small, independent, international panel, chaired by Professor Pamela Davis-Kean, University of Michigan and reported to ESRC Council early in 2018.
 We were asked to support the work of the review panel by analysing data from the initial online consultation survey launched in autumn 2016.